A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: An efficient numerical implementation

-An alternative approach consists of computing the $n^2 \times n^2$ Gram matrix $G = J^H J$ whose kernel mathematically coincides with the one of $J$.
+An alternative approach consists of computing the $n^2 \times n^2$ Gram matrix $G = J^\herm J$ whose kernel mathematically coincides with the one of $J$.
 Then, we only need to compute the kernel of a $n^2 \times n^2$ matrix, which requires $\BigO{n^6}$ operations if a standard SVD is used.
 As is often the case with multilinear maps, $G$ can be computed efficiently without constructing the large intermediate matrix $J$.
-I describe such an algorithm next.
+Such an algorithm is described next.